-The Bible says that capital punishment was first instituted by God Himself in Genesis 9:6: “Whoso sheddeth man’s blood, by man shall his blood be shed: for in the image of God made he man.”
-Murder was condemned in the Ten Commandments “Thou shalt not kill” (Exodus 20).
+The Bible says that capital punishment was first instituted by God Himself in Genesis 9:6.
+“Whoso sheddeth man’s blood, by man shall his blood be shed: for in the image of God made he man.”
+Murder was condemned in the Ten Commandments: “Thou shalt not kill” (Exodus 20).
+Life is sacred.

 Man is the highest form of life on this earth, created in God’s own image, and crowned with glory and honor (Psalms 8:5).
 God has given man the moral duty to exercise capital punishment on those who choose to take the lives of others.
 Here is what the Old Testament have to say about capital punishment: